 According to the American Bar Association website, 49 out of 53 United States jurisdictions have mandatory IOLTA programs.
 Attorneys in those states are required to participate.
 Four jurisdictions have “opt-out” IOLTA participation, where attorneys participate unless they explicitly opt out.
-As of 2017, the ABA website indicates that there are no longer any “voluntary” IOLTA jurisdictions in the United States.
+Currently, the ABA website indicates that there are no longer any “voluntary” IOLTA jurisdictions in the United States.
 All 50 states, Washington DC, Puerto Rico, and the Virgin Islands have either mandatory or opt-out IOLTA programs.

 The “opt out” jurisdictions include: